-Dependence on Environmental Regulation and Future Legislation level radioactive waste.
+Dependence on Environmental Regulation and Future Legislation upon the public's concern with, and the continuation and proliferation of the laws and regulations governing, the treatment, storage, recycling and disposal of hazardous, non-hazardous and low level radioactive waste.
 A decrease in the level of public concern, the repeal or modification of such laws, or any significant relaxation of regulations relating to the treatment, storage, recycling and disposal of hazardous waste and low level radioactive waste, would significantly reduce the demand for the services offered by the Company and could have a material adverse effect on the Company, its operations and financial condition.
-The Company is not aware of any current federal or state (Florida, Ohio and Oklahoma, the states in which the Company or a subsidiary has a TSD Facility (as defined)) government or agency efforts in which a moratorium or limitation has been or will be placed upon the creation of new hazardous waste regulations that would have a material adverse effect on the Company; however, no assurance can be made that such a moratorium or limitation will not be implemented in the future.
+Company is not aware of any current federal or state (Florida, Ohio and Oklahoma, the states in which the Company or a subsidiary has a TSD Facility (as defined)) government or agency efforts in which a moratorium or limitation has been or will be placed upon the creation of new hazardous waste regulations that would have a material adverse effect on the Company; however, no assurance can be made that such a moratorium or limitation will not be implemented in the future.